 Harmas de Fabre (Fabre Museum)

-At the bottom of the path
+At the end of the lane

-Small beds and large trunks
+Small squares and large trunks

 Fabre at home

 In the naturalist's home, which is simple and beautifully designed, the entire life of the scientist is evoked.
 Take a look at the dining room, where every object is still in place: the table used for meals shared with his wife and children, the glazed bookcase, the piano and harmonium on which Fabre composed the music for his Provençal poems, family photos and knick-knacks.
 Set apart from the living rooms, the study is just as moving.
 The scientist used to do his research and writing here.
 How can we not imagine him sitting at this desk, writing the thousands of pages of his work, including the Entomological Memories published worldwide?